joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/lifecycle-and-controls/README.md

             self.textLabel.text = "The switch is " + (switchIsOn ? "on" : "off")
         }
     }

     @IBOutlet weak var textLabel: UILabel!

     @IBAction func switchToggled(_ sender: UISwitch) {
         switchIsOn = !switchIsOn
     }
 }
 ```

-Why have a separate property switchIsOn to keep track of the state?
-We want to avoid keeping information stored inside of UIElements.
-Just like we created a separate searchTerm when filtering a tableview, we want a separate Bool to be tracking the state of our switch.
+Why have a separate property `switchIsOn` to keep track of the state?
+To separate the responsibilities of our view and view controller, we want to avoid keeping information stored inside of UIElements.
+We use a separate `Bool` in the controller to track the state of our switch.

 ### 4. Controls - UIStepper

-A UIStepper provides a way for the user to be entering a number.
+A `UIStepper` provides a way for the user to be entering a number.
 The most common property we will interface with is:

-- value: Double
+- value: `Double`

 ```swift
 class StepperViewController: UIViewController {